 Describing Hospitals (Vocabulary for Describing Hospitals, Learn English With Africa, October 2018, Final)

-Vocabulary for describing hospitals (with detailed pictures and sentences!), Level A2-B1
+Vocabulary for DESCRIBING HOSPITALS (with detailed pictures and sentences!), Level A2-B1

 This vocabulary lesson is about describing hospitals in a thorough way.
 Pictures and examples are provided for maximum efficiency.